Contrast-Security-OSS/docs/content/user/teamserver/guide/integrations/integrations.md

 ## Setup

-1. Retrieve the URL you want TeamServer to send notification messages to.
+* Retrieve the URL you want TeamServer to send notification messages to.
-2. Go to the new 'Integrations' tab in Organization Settings.
+* Go to the new 'Integrations' tab in Organization Settings.
-3. Click 'Connect' in the Generic Webhook row.
+* Click 'Connect' in the Generic Webhook row.
-4. Name the webhook and paste the URL into the input.
+* Name the webhook and paste the URL into the input.
-5. Select the appropriate application(s) to filter on.
+* Select the appropriate application(s) to filter on.
-6. Click save.
+* Click save.

-You are now connected!
+You are connected!